 File Your Taxes like a Pro

-If you need to file your taxes by paper form this year, follow these tips to know how to file your paper tax return.
+If you need to file your taxes by paper form this year, follow these tips to know how to file your paper tax return and make sure you don’t forget.
 Following the process will ensure that the IRS processes your return promptly.

 Check out the finances section of our blog for more tips and advice on keeping your money in order.